 How to prepare for civil unrest.
 Civil unrest is not such a far fetched worry these days.
 If you live a big city, perhaps you’ve even seen it firsthand.

 When you have large groups of people who are upset and passionate about a topic, it’s a recipe for chaos.
 Of course, the majority of people hold demonstrations with every intention of spreading their message in peace.

 A herd mentality takes over, and it becomes too much for local authorities to handle.
 Society norms go out the window, and it’s every man for himself.

-How to Prepare for Civil Unrest and Chaos
+How to Prepare for Riots and Chaos

 If the area you live or work in becomes an area of civil unrest, here are some things you can do to prepare.